ourcodingclub/ourcodingclub.github.io/_tutorials/fortran-intro.md

 gfortran triangle.f90 -o triangle
 ```

-This tells gfortran (a fortran compiler, commonly found on Linux operating sytems) to take the file `triangle.f90` and produce a program called `triangle` for us to run.
+This tells gfortran (a fortran compiler, commonly found on Linux operating systems) to take the file `triangle.f90` and produce a program called `triangle` for us to run.
 The `-o` flag lets us specify an output name for our program.

-When you have run this command, you should now find another item in the directory you ran the command from - the `triangle` progrom executable.
+When you have run this command, you should now find another item in the directory you ran the command from - the `triangle` program executable.

 3. Run the program

 To run this (in Linux), type `./triangle`.
 The program should start running.
 You can now enter your three values, each time pressing the ENTER key to enter the value.
-After pressing enter after the third value, the program will calculate the area of the triangle using Herron's Formula.
+After pressing enter after the third value, the program will calculate the area of the triangle using Heron's Formula.

 Try running the program a few times with different lengths of the triangle sides.
 What happens when the values are not correct for a triangle?
-Do you get the expected error message defined above.
+Do you get the expected error message defined above?

 # 6. Exercises
 {: #structure}

 Now we know how to write, compile, and run a simple Fortran program, lets experiment with modifying and writing our own code.

-Everytime you modify the code, you will need to re-run the compilation step above.
+Every time you modify the code, you will need to re-run the compilation step above.

 1. Add a message to the screen when the program runs to remind users how to enter the data. (i.e. enter 3 values and press the return key.)
 2. Add a test at the end of the code to check whether the triangle is right-angled.
-(Using the Pythagoreas Theorem: a^2 = b^2 + c^2).
+(Using the Pythagorean Theorem: a^2 = b^2 + c^2).
 If it is true, print out a message to the user confirming this after the area is calculated.

 ## Independent coding